-Some have posted distasteful remarks on her Facebook page, while others have publicly cursed and shamed her, with some even threatening to harm her physically.
+Some have posted distasteful remarks on her Facebook page, while others have publicly cursed and shamed her – acts considered as cyber-bullying, with some even threatening to harm her physically.

 Similarly, while we do not condone what Kiki had done to the elderly man, we do believe that “two wrongs do not make a right”.

 While many would have agreed that Kiki should not have taken the law into her own hands, or that Eddy had himself to be blamed for doing such a thing on that poor girl, likewise, we also should not behave like a judge, jury and executioner.
+In the online world, that is considered cyber-bullying.
 That is precisely why we have the Parliament, police and courts.

 As for Eddy, we understand that the police have opened an investigation file and therefore, we should just let the law to take its own course.